wkjagt/godocs/effective_go.md

 Formatting issues are the most contentious but the least consequential.
 People can adapt to different formatting styles but it's better if they don't have to, and less time is devoted to the topic if everyone adheres to the same style.
 The problem is how to approach this Utopia without a long prescriptive style guide.

 With Go we take an unusual approach and let the machine take care of most formatting issues.
-The gofmt program (also available as go fmt, which operates at the package level rather than source file level) reads a Go program and emits the source in a standard style of indentation and vertical alignment, retaining and if necessary reformatting comments.
-If you want to know how to handle some new layout situation, run gofmt; if the answer doesn't seem right, rearrange your program (or file a bug about gofmt), don't work around it.
+The `gofmt` program (also available as `go fmt`, which operates at the package level rather than source file level) reads a Go program and emits the source in a standard style of indentation and vertical alignment, retaining and if necessary reformatting comments.
+If you want to know how to handle some new layout situation, run `gofmt`; if the answer doesn't seem right, rearrange your program (or file a bug about `gofmt`), don't work around it.

-As an example, there's no need to spend time lining up the comments on the fields of a structure.
-Gofmt will do that for you.
+As an example, there's no need to spend time lining up the comments on the fields of a structure. `Gofmt` will do that for you.
 Given the declaration

 ```go
 type T struct {